lofisoul/fevo-challenge/README.md

 npm start
 ```

-This is a node program written in Typescript that takes the various accounts of a JSON file in `/json` and outputs an array of people with shared emails from those accounts.
+This is a node program written in Typescript that takes the various accounts of a JSON file in `/json` and outputs an array of people with shared emails from those accounts in the terminal.

-Example:
+**Example:**

 ```
 //account